Un-index/FCC-url-shortener-microservice/README.md

 host it somewhere, e.g on [Glitch](https://glitch.com) (e.g by uploading all these files to your project) or [repl.it](https://replit.com/~) and test it out
 ___
 PS: _This should be enough to help you get something of an outline on how to create it.
-Letting others just copy everything without understanding is **not** the purpose of this project._
+This is **not** meant to be copied in its entirety and submitted without change.